He's six over parr, the leader in the clubhouse, Trevor Emelman, at minus three in the PGA championships.

 Why didn't the people on the Pentagon bring this up and get it cleared out?

-This is important.
+I mean, this is important.

 Clinton's out of office.

-It didn't matter.
+It doesn't matter.

-Well, don't let me let me answer your question.
+Well, don't, let me, let me answer your question.

-And the reason they hadn't been able to tear down the wall yet was because the Florida aftermath.
+And the reason they hadn't been able to tear down the wall yet was because of the Florida aftermath.

 I mean, he still didn't have his administration fully staffed until like May or June.